bids-standard/bids-specification/src/modality-specific-files/eye-tracking.md

 __Specific eye-tracking fields SHOULD be present:__

 <!-- This block generates a metadata table.
+These tables are defined in
+ src/schema/rules/sidecars
-The definitions of these fields can be found in src/schema/objects/metadata.yaml and a guide for using macros can be found at https://github.com/bids-standard/bids-specification/blob/master/macros_doc.md -->
+The definitions of the fields specified in these tables may be found in src/schema/objects/metadata.yaml
+A guide for using macros can be found at https://github.com/bids-standard/bids-specification/blob/master/macros_doc.md -->
-{{ MACROS___make_metadata_table(
-   {
-      "Manufacturer": (
-         "RECOMMENDED",
-         "Manufacturer of the eye-tracking system (for example " '`"SR-Research"`, `"Tobii"`, `"SMI"`, `"Gazepoint"`, '
-         '`"Pupil Labs"`, `"Custom built"`, `"Other"`) '
-      ),
-      "ManufacturersModelName": (
-         "RECOMMENDED",
-         "Manufacturer's designation of the eye-tracker model (for example" '`"Eye-link 1000"`).'
-         ),
-      "SoftwareVersions": "RECOMMENDED",
-      "TaskDescription": "RECOMMENDED",
-      "DeviceSerialNumber": "RECOMMENDED",
-   }
-) }}
+{{ MACROS___make_sidecar_table("eeg.EyeTrackingRecommended") }}

 __Specific eye-tracking fields MUST be present:__

 <!-- This block generates a metadata table.
+These tables are defined in
+ src/schema/rules/sidecars
-The definitions of these fields can be found in src/schema/objects/metadata.yaml and a guide for using macros can be found at https://github.com/bids-standard/bids-specification/blob/master/macros_doc.md -->
+The definitions of the fields specified in these tables may be found in src/schema/objects/metadata.yaml
+A guide for using macros can be found at https://github.com/bids-standard/bids-specification/blob/master/macros_doc.md -->

-{{ MACROS___make_metadata_table(
-   {
-      "SamplingFrequency": "REQUIRED",
-      "SampleCoordinateUnits": "REQUIRED",
-      "SampleCoordinateSystem": "REQUIRED",
-      "EnvironmentCoordinates": "REQUIRED",
-      "ScreenSize": "REQUIRED",
-      "ScreenResolution": "REQUIRED",
-      "ScreenDistance": (
-         "REQUIRED",
-         "Screen distance in cm (for example 60 for a screen distance of 60 cm), " 'if no screen use "n/a". '
-         "For MRI, it corresponds to the distance between the head-coil mirror " "to the projection screen for example."),
-   }
-) }}
+{{ MACROS___make_sidecar_table("eyetrack.EyeTrackingRequired") }}

 Note that ScreenSize `ScreenResolution` and `ScreenDistance` are REQUIRED as they are considered essential in eye-tracking data analysis.